WarlockJa/react_grid_design/README.md

 # Getting Started with React Grid Design

 **About**
-This is a responsive react website utilizing grid functionality with carousel slide interaction
+This is a simple responsive react website utilizing grid functionality with carousel slide interaction

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).